 Monte Urgull Hike

-To climb up Mount Urgull, there are several different paths you can choose.
-Go up one and down another so that you can see more of the area.
-Start your walk from the Paseo Nuevo, the Plaza de Zuloaga (by the San Telmo Museum), the Paseo de los Curas (behind the Aquarium of San Sebastián) or the Basilica of Santa María.
+There are several different paths that lead to the top.
+You can start your walk from the Paseo Nuevo, the Plaza de Zuloaga (by the San Telmo Museum), the Paseo de los Curas (behind the Aquarium of San Sebastián) or the Basilica of Santa María.
+We recommend going up one and down another so you get to see more of the area.

 We chose the trail starts from Mari Street in San Sebastian’s (aka Donostia’s) Old Town Port Area.
 While the paths are nicely paved, some parts are steep and there are stairs in some places.
 If you walked up without stopping to explore, it would probably only take 30-45 minutes depending on your speed.